How Does Modern Farming Affect Soil Fertility

 • Greenhouse gas emissions

-Modern agriculture practices, such as livestock farming and the use of synthetic fertilizers, contribute to greenhouse gas emissions, which can lead to climate change and global warming.
+Modern farming practices, such as livestock farming and the use of synthetic fertilizers, contribute to greenhouse gas emissions, which can lead to climate change and global warming.

 • Loss of biodiversity